codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 commands:
   - cowsay "Hello"
 ```

 ## Custom volumes

-If you are familiar with [Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) you should know that all freestyle steps automatically share a volume mounted at `/codefresh/volume` which can be used to transfer data (e.g. dependencies and test results) from each step to the next.
+If you are familiar with [Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) you should know that all freestyle steps automatically share a [volume](https://docs.docker.com/storage/) mounted at `/codefresh/volume` which can be used to transfer data (e.g. dependencies and test results) from each step to the next.

 **This volume is automatically mounted by Codefresh and needs no configuration at all**.
-All you have to do to access it, is reading/writing the `/codefresh/volume` folder from your application.
+All you have to do to access it, is read/write the `/codefresh/volume` folder from your application.
 This folder also [includes by default the source code]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#cloning-the-source-code) of the git repository connected to the pipeline (at the `/codefresh/volume/<repo_name>` subfolder)

-You can use the `volumes` property to create your own custom volumes that can be mounted in different folders. **For security reasons however all source volume data (i.e. the "host" folder) still need to be bound with `/codefresh/volume` or any of its subdirectories**:
+You can use the `volumes` property to create your own custom volumes that can be mounted in different folders. **For security reasons however all source volume data (i.e. the "host" folder) still needs to be bound with `/codefresh/volume` or any of its subdirectories**:

 Attempting to mount a folder outside of `/codefresh/volume` will result in an error.